M0WGF/K3s-IF-switch-and-Sequencer/README.md

 There are two boards the main board and an indicator board.

-For further detaisl see :
+For further details see :
 https://m0wgf.blogspot.com/2019/12/dual-transverter-if-switch-and.html